toddbu/pandoc_resume/resume.md

 **Software Developer**: Centelex Corporation, Kent, WA.
 (June 2003 - December 2015)
 **_Technology_**: PHP, MySQL, Apache, Bash, HTML/CSS, Javascript/AJAX, JSON, XML.

 With my business partner, we provide contract programming services in both ASP.Net/Windows and PHP/Linux.
 I also co-created the TimeSolver staff scheduling service used by businesses throughout the US to automatically schedule their employees to work shifts based on work requirements and employee availability.
 My contributions included the core design and programming of the web site UI (traditional and AJAX), authentication methods, billing and payment systems, database design, and data replication.
-See <http://www.timesolver.com>.

 ----- ----- -----
       * * *